Braves vs. Athletics Player Props Betting Odds

-Ronald Acuna Jr. and Brent Rooker are among the players with prop bets for the taking when the Atlanta Braves and the Oakland Athletics meet at Oakland-Alameda County Coliseum on Monday (at 8:07 PM ET).
+Esteury Ruiz and Ronald Acuna Jr. are among the players with prop bets on the table when the Oakland Athletics and the Atlanta Braves meet at Oakland-Alameda County Coliseum on Tuesday (starting at 9:40 PM ET).

 Bet on this matchup or its props with DraftKings!